egeyesss/overterm/README.md

 **A terminal that knows when your AI agent needs you.**

-Run Claude Code, Codex, Gemini CLI or any other command line tool in a small window that floats above everything else.
-While the agent works, oTerm shrinks to a status bar and stays out of your way.
-The moment it finishes or asks a question, the terminal comes back on its own, without you needing to keep alt+tab-ing to check if the task is finished.
+Run Claude Code, Codex, Gemini CLI or any other command line tool in a small terminal that floats above everything else.
+While the agent works, oTerm shrinks to a status bar and stays out of your way so that you can watch your favourite show while your agent works.
+The moment it finishes or asks a question, the terminal shows up on its own, without you needing to keep alt+tab-ing to check if the task is finished.

-macOS 11 or newer.
+> macOS 11 or newer.
 Free and open source, MIT licensed.

-> The project is called OverTerm and the app is called oTerm.
-Same thing.

 ## Install